Haaffin/end_smp/README.md

 ## The End SMP

 The End SMP is a modded lore based SMP featuring three major kingdoms as they fight, lie, and cheat their way to their end goals.
-This, is the github page for the website you can find [here](https://the-end-smp.herokuapp.com/)
+This is the github page for the website you can find [here](https://the-end-smp.herokuapp.com/)